ohler55/wabur/README.md

 These are the simple guidelines for contributing.

+1. Take a look at the [architecture page](pages/Architecture.md) and the source code.

-1. Coordinate with me first before getting started to avoid duplication of effort or implementing something in conflict with the plans.
+2. Coordinate with me first before getting started to avoid duplication of effort or implementing something in conflict with the plans.

-2. Branch off the develop branch and submit a PR.
+3. Branch off the develop branch and submit a PR.

-3. Write unit tests.
+4. Write unit tests.

-4. Write straight forward, clean, and simple code.
+5. Write straight forward, clean, and simple code.
 No magic stuff, no monkey patching Ruby core classes, and no inheriting from core classes.

 ## References and Links